slatedocs/slate/source/includes/_profile.md

 }
 ```

-Updates the given user’s profile data.
-Acts as a create in case there is no data associated with the use identifier.
+Updates the user’s profile data.
+Acts as a create in case there is no data associated with the user.

 ### HTTP Request